SA-Butler/deep-learning-challenge/Report.md

 2. Compile, Train and Evaluate the Model

 Google Colab was used to perfrom the processing steps by creating a neural network model by assigning the features and nodes for each layer using TensorFlow and Keras.
 2 Hidden layers were used and an activation layer applied to each layer.
+The nmber of nodes in Layer 1 was set as 3 times the number of features to be evaluatedn(3 x 9 = 27).
 The model was then compiled and trained and the loss and accuracy determined.

 3. Optimise the Model